A Complete Guide to Magento 2 Speed Optimization

 3. Inspect Third Party Extensions

-Your task is to find all the abusive/unused plugins and eliminate them.
+Your task is to find all the bloatware/redundant/unused plugins and eliminate them.
 Make an audit of every extension by disabling them one by one.
-If by disabling an extension you notice a significant difference in speed, you have found the abuser.
-Now you can contact the vendor and ask for help, find an alternative, or simply uninstall the extension.
+If by disabling an extension you notice a significant difference in speed, you have found the culprit.
+Contact the vendor for help, find an alternative, or simply uninstall the extension.

 You can disable an extension by accessing the server using SSH credentials and running the following command.